Tips on Getting Perfect Alignment

 This may not be the perfect tool for the purpose, but if we measure value for money performance we cannot find any other alternatives.

-image.
-The drawback is it has a thick housing and this
+power and good image.
+The drawback is it has a thick

 In such case unscrew and detach the transparent lower half housing from the Lupe.